hsavit1/hsavit1.github.io/Index.md

 - Drop everything and GO! (golang post)

 #Android Posts
+- The best Android Libraries on Github
+- How much time do AndroidAnntoations really save for you?
+- Using RxJava with Retrolambdas
 - Parallels of Android and iOS (loong post)
 - What the iOS Developer in me really likes about Android
 - Why Android is the future (outside of NYC and Silicon Valley)